m4sterbunny/ParasitesWithoutBorders/Indexing/Procedure.md

 Lutzomyia: 333, 666, 999
 	 see also sand fly
 ~~~~
+* **NOTE:** The Python script will need to be adjusted to deal with "; See also" in the .txt file generated in Step 4: Write Index if you use the PDF generator to create cross references.
+* See [terms_to_cross_ref.txt](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/Indexing/terms_to_cross_ref.txt) for terms identified in Edition 7 that could be cross referenced in later editions.

+#### Assign cross refences with PDF Index Generator
 * Right-click on the word that needs a cross reference e.g. Stegomyia aegypti
 * Choose cross ref